tobac-project/tobac-roadmap/tobac-roadmap-main.md

 # Tobac Roadmap

 ## Overaching goal
 `tobac` is a scientific python package.
-It aims the help researchers in the identifications and tracking of clouds and precipitation areas.
-In contrast to existing nowcasting schemes which are highly adjusted to certain data types, `tobac` has the objectives to be a
+It aims to help researchers in the identifications and tracking of clouds and precipitation areas.
+In contrast to existing nowcasting schemes which appear to very sophistcated and highly adjusted to certain data types, `tobac` implement a simpler, but more general approach.

+`tobac` has the objectives to be an

-* Open-Source Python package for everybody
+* Open-Source python package for everybody without cumbersome licence restriction and commercial interests
 * Easy-to-Use modular package system
 * Flexible framework for exploratory data analysis in cloud and precipitation research
 * Robust interface to existing modern Python tools (like `xarray`, `scipy`, `scikit-image`, `trackpy`)